Campus of Minnesota State University

+The Minnesota State University campus in Mankato, Minnesota currently contains 32 buildings spread over 354 acre and 77 acre of protected ravine.
+The campus includes on-and-off campus residence communities, academic buildings, libraries, astronomy observatories, center for renewable energy, recreation centers, student center, administration centers, athletics fields, and dining areas.
+There are 31 dedicated and memorial sites around campus.
+Downtown, the Mayo Clinic Health System Event Center is used for their men and women hockey teams.
+Eight miles from campus, the Mankato Regional Airport is used to train Aviation students.

 Campus history

 In 1868, the Second State Normal School began in rented space by Professor George M. Gage in the Methodist Episcopal Church in downtown Mankato.
 The idea of a Normal School was conceived in 1858 at the State Legislature, but was sought by local residents long before this.
 The State began to build a sizeable main schoolhouse building in the Richardsonian Romanesque styling, similar to that of Pillsbury Hall that was later built on the University of Minnesota campus.
 It was finished in 1869.
 This building allowed school officials to transition from borrowed space in the Mankato downtown and begin to host collegiate faculty in earnest.
 This first campus was located amongst the growing edge of the city in the Minnesota River valley.
-It was during this time that slow growth of additional out buildings were added to campus.
+It was during this time that slow growth of additional out buildings was added to campus.
 This was the beginning of what is now called the Valley Campus.

 In 1922, the original schoolhouse building burned down despite being built primarily of locally sourced Kasota stone.
-In 1924, the institution began work on a Jacobethian Revival style building called the Annex.
+In 1924, the institution began work on a Jacobethan Revival style building called the Annex.
 Over time additional space was added onto the Annex including the larger building now called Old Main.
 Old Main included many different features such as a student union, the original bookstore, administration offices, the first Experimental School, library and auditorium.
 The building was constructed again of limestone and Kasota stone and consisted of four floors in a rectangular layout, it included large adornments in the stone with the letter "M" (representing both the city Mankato and the state Minnesota).
 To this day the Old Main building holds the historic cornerstone along Jackson Street that has a large inscription that reads "State Normal School 1868".
 From 1924 to 1977 these buildings stood as the social, academic and administrative heart of the school.